Entrecasteaux/command-line-chatbot/README.md

 ```
 $ command-line-chatbot
-> Hi, I'm a chatb
+> Hi, I'm a chatbot.
+How can I help you?
+> User: